❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Fine_Principles_Process_Goldsmith_02

-It currently takes several weeks to produce small quantities of our jewellery.
-This is because there are various complex processes going on behind the scenes.
+At present, it takes several weeks to produce even small quantities of our jewellery.
+This is due to the intricate and time-consuming processes that occur behind the scenes.
+Let’s walk through it from the beginning:

 R